git4ruby/pharma_ai_backend/README.md

-# PharmaAI Backend
+# Asclepius AI Backend

 A Ruby on Rails API backend for pharmaceutical document management with AI-powered semantic search and Q&A capabilities.

 ## Overview

-PharmaAI Backend provides a secure, HIPAA-compliant REST API for managing pharmaceutical documents, user authentication, role-based access control, and AI-powered document querying.
+Asclepius AI Backend provides a secure, HIPAA-compliant REST API for managing pharmaceutical documents, user authentication, role-based access control, and AI-powered document querying.
 The system integrates with Ollama for local AI inference and natural language processing, and uses background jobs for asynchronous document processing.

 ## Features